 Overall, our pick for the best baby bottle would be Philips Avent Natural Glass Baby Bottles.
 Philips Avent is one of the best brands for baby products out there.
 These bottles are designed to be durable, ergonomic, easy to clean, and work great at reducing colic.

 Another product we strongly recommend is the Pura Stainless Steel Baby Bottles.
 Stainless steel is a great option that’s similar to glass, but at a more affordable price and lighter body.
 These stainless steel bottles are a great investment because of their line of switchable lids that evolves along with your baby!

 The Comotomo Baby Bottle is also a product that we love!
-Being a food-grade silicone bottle, it’s the safest bottle out there and you don’t have to worry about any scratches, bumps, and damages.
+Food-grade silicone bottles are the safest bottle out there and you don’t have to worry about any scratches, bumps, and damages.
 These silicone baby bottles are easy to clean and easy to grip, which is great for you and your baby!

 All these baby bottles would go perfectly with both mother’s milk and store-bought formula.
 We highly recommend you try checking out some of the best goat milk formulas if you need an alternative to breastfeeding.